Returning to normal as COVID-19 restrictions ease can also be tough if you have a visible difference. We share some tips to help you adjust.

 Being in the workplace

-You may face anxieties about going back to work after a long period at home for the following reasons:
+You may face anxieties about going back to the workplace after a long period at home for the following reasons:

-- For many people with a visible difference, working from home or being on furlough has brought welcome relief in some ways.
+- For many people with a visible difference, working from home has brought welcome relief in some ways.
 You may have felt safe and secure in your home, away from a sense of public scrutiny or dealing with other people’s reactions.

 - The thought of returning to a space with work colleagues or sitting face-to-face in a meeting may feel challenging for you.
 You may worry you will feel awkward or anxious in what might be a new type of working environment with social distancing measures and protective equipment.
 You may feel self-conscious or as though you’ve lost some confidence in handling face-to-face work situations or going out and getting coffee or lunch.